ILikeLayla/Layla-log/README.md

 }
 ```

-And if, you may want to announce the level by yourself instead of using corresponding macro, then you can use `log!` macro.
+If you want to announce the level yourself instead of using the corresponding macro, you can use the `log!` macro.

 ```rust
 use layla_log::*;